Skip to main content

 2. Parties to the Agreement

-A contractor should have a juristic personality to enter into an agreement, such as a natural or juridical person (i.e., a corporation).
-To contract with the SFEC, one party as an artist must be a natural person and the other party as an exclusive management company must be a natural person or a corporation.
+To enter an agreement, a contractor should have a juristic personality, such as a natural or juridical person (e.g., a corporation).
+To contract with the SFEC, one party, as an artist, must be a natural person, and the other, as an exclusive management company, must be a natural person or a corporation.

 (a) Management Company (hereinafter referred to as the “Company”)